Thank you for reading our post, please rate this article at the end.

 4) Train on your Kicks

 There’s no secret here; if you want to get better at kicking high, you must kick often.
 Every time you walk into the training ground, take precious minutes to do a set of kicks as high as possible.
-Of course, using the proper technique and form is important.
+Of course, using the proper technique and form is essential.

 However, you could train your middle kicks if you’re still uncomfortable with the higher ones.
 The more comfortable you are with hip engagement in the middle range, the easier it is to take your kicks higher.

-Another important aspect of kick training is aiming to kick and hold a kick at maximum height for a few seconds.
+Another critical aspect of kick training is aiming to kick and hold a kick at maximum height for a few seconds.
 This is a fantastic way of increasing the strength needed to control higher kicks.

 5) Bring your Knees Up